 The IMA recently collaborated with the Science Museum of Minnesota to produce an exciting installation, featuring activities for kids to explore the infamous Traveling Salesman Problem.
 In fact, nearly 16,000 museum visitors interacted with the exhibit.

 In 2013, the IMA also participated in the University of Minnesota’s Exploring Careers in Engineering and Physical Science program, hosting activities for high-school students over one week in the summer.
-In 2014, the institute will launch a program to support students as they work in teams on a real-world problem under the guidance of a mentor.
+In 2014, the institute launched a Math Modeling Camp with the Math Center for Educational Programs (MathCEP) to offer high school students the opportunity to work in teams on a real-world problem under the guidance of a mentor.

 All of these initiatives would not be possible without the work of the CRC and your generous support.